-Performer, composer, producer, and educator Sarah Rossy is based in Tio'tia:ke/Montréal.
+Performer, composer, producer, and educator Sarah Rossy (she/they) is a Lebanese-Canadian multidisciplinary artist based in Tio'tia:ke/Montréal.
 Sarah combines influences of jazz, live-processed electronics, and visual projections into autobiographical, ethereal, and socially-outspoken soundscapes for a truly unique result.
 Having performed hundreds of live shows of original music in under a decade and being the first Canadian finalist of the Ella Fitzgerald International Voice Competition, Sarah Rossy is an ever-expanding curious artist.

 From 2013-17, Sarah led the chamber-pop group Shyre, playing 300+ live shows of original music on tours across Quebec and Eastern Canada.
 In 2017, Sarah's practice expanded to include interdisciplinary movement and visual projections.
 Mentorship with Meredith Monk, voice and movement research in Berlin, explorations of ethnic heritage at the Arabic Music Retreat, and multiple residencies at Banff Centre were all formative experiences which enticed discipline hybridization.

 In 2019, Sarah joined Diasporakidz Interdisciplinary Collective and began an ancestral research journey with Diane Roberts' Arrivals Legacy Project.
-This meaningful work is now an active part of Sarah's creative process, and inspired WOVEN (2021), an interdisciplinary solo work exploring ancestral stories with music, movement, and visual projections.
+This meaningful work is now an active part of Sarah's creative process, inspiring WOVEN (2021), Sawtak Hamal Sawti (2023), and WASH (2024).

-Sarah’s long list of recording collaborations include: Patrick Watson, Thanya Iyer, NO COSMOS, Rae Spoon, Rafael Zaldivar, Aaron Dolman, Jack Broza, and many more.
+Sarah's long list of recording collaborations includes: Patrick Watson, Thanya Iyer, NO COSMOS, Rae Spoon, Rafael Zaldivar, Aaron Dolman, Jack Broza, Hannah Marks, John Hollenbeck, and many more.
 In 2021, Sarah was appointed Artistic Director of Chœur Maha, a feminist community choir, and accepted a position as a Professor of Music at Dawson College.
-The interdisciplinary nature of Sarah's artistic practice now includes education as a tool for social justice, empowerment and transformation.
+The interdisciplinary nature of Sarah's artistic practice now includes education as a tool for social justice, empowerment, and transformation.

 Sarah holds both a B.Mus and M.Mus from McGill University, where she was mentored by composers John Hollenbeck and Christine Jensen.
 Sarah's research has been graciously supported by the Social Science and Humanities Research Council of Canada, Conseil des arts et lettres du Québec, Conseil des arts de Montréal, the Canada Council for the Arts, and the SOCAN Foundation.